Selective031/RazorBoard/README.md

 When Razorboard is low on battery, a perimeter tracking sequens is initiated.
 The cutting disk will turn off, and it will go and find the boundary wire.
 Once the boundary wire is located it will follow it to the left (default), until the charging station is found.
 Once the charging station is found, it will charge the battery.
 If the battery is fully charged and the time is within the working hours, it will undock and start mowing again.
 This will continue to happen until it is outside the working hours, once in outside working hours, it will rest until inside again.

+MOTORS:

+Razorboard will ramp the motors up and down, to preserve the cogs in the motors, also it look much nicer.
+Two exceptions exist, when you tilt/overturn the mower it will hardbreak the motors.
+The second is when it is hitting an object.

 TROUBLESHOOTING: